 Therefore, anyone with sensitive skin or Malassezia-induced skin conditions must be wary of ingredients like Galactomyces Ferment Filtrate.

-If you have no fungal acne or skin infections history, you can safely try out products containing Galactomyces Ferment Filtrate.
-It is a wonderful ingredient for the skin, worth putting an extra step into your skincare regime.
+If you have no history of fungal acne or skin infections, you can safely try out products containing Galactomyces Ferment Filtrate.
+It is a beautiful ingredient for the skin, worth putting an extra step into your skincare regime.

 You don’t know if your skin will react positively to Galactomyces Ferment Filtrate, so it’s not a product you can easily recommend or try on a whim.